 If you later discover that you have been scammed or that your information has been misused, file a criminal complaint with your local police station.

-So now we know for sure that this is a scam, but I was only able to find out exactly what the scammers' scam was later in an article in the "Black Forest messenger".
-Here it is described that you should first be frightened so that you can see that there is a dangerous situation.
-This works similarly to Scareware, where you get bogus error messages displayed on your computer, and then buy a tool that simply does nothing but fix errors that don't exist.
+So now we know for sure that this is a scam, but what exactly the scammers' scam is I was only able to find out later in an article in the "Black Forest messenger” read.
+Here it is described that one should first be frightened, so that one realizes that a dangerous situation is present.
+So this works similar to Scareware, where you get bogus error messages displayed on your computer, and then buy a tool that simply does nothing but fix errors that don't exist.

 In the case of call fraud, the fraudsters naturally want to get some money, and the way is as simple as it is bold: they convince the people called that they are from Europol and that the misuse of their ID card puts the bank account of the called party at risk.
 In order to get the money to safety in time, you should transfer it to an account owned by the police until you have set up a new bank account.